 From the small tin shop on Pennsylvania Street, to a diversified industry with 3,000 employees and a manufacturing area of more than a million square feet, Koch Enterprises, Inc. has grown enormously from George’s Tin Shop.
 Throughout the past century, the company’s reputation has not only been based on the quality workmanship of trained and experienced craftsmen, but also on a tradition of excellence that dates back to 1873.

 Today Koch Enterprises is being led by the fifth generation.
 David Koch, son of Robert L. Koch II, is president of Brake Supply.
 Kevin Koch, also son of Robert L. Koch II, is president of Koch Enterprises.
 Jennifer Slade, daughter of Robert L. Koch II, is the marketing director at Koch Enterprises.
 Brad Muehlbauer, son of James Muehlbauer, is president of Koch Air.
 Glen Muehlbauer, also son of James Muehlbauer, is the vice president of human resources director at Koch Enterprises.
-Josh Gilberg, son-in-law of James Muehlbauer is the purchasing manager at Gibbs.
-Steve Church, son-in-law to James Muehlbauer, is president of Gibbs.
+Josh Gilberg, son-in-law of James Muehlbauer is the general manager of Evansville operations at George Koch Sons and Steve Church, son-in-law to James Muehlbauer, is vice president of corporate development and strategy at Koch Enterprises.